frederic-perez/AmE-dictionary/data/idioms.md

 __carry the day__ To win, to be successful.
 __carve out__ :three::hammer:
 __case closed__ :two::hammer:
-__case in point__ :four: A specific example of what one is talking about. _Now, as a case in point, let’s look at nineteenth-century England._ _Fireworks can be dangerous.
+__case in point__ :five: A specific example of what one is talking about. _Now, as a case in point, let’s look at nineteenth-century England._ _Fireworks can be dangerous.
 For a case in point, look at what happened to Bob Smith last Fourth of July._
 __case of the dropsy__ A fictitious “condition” characterized by continually dropping things from one’s hands.
 It is a play on the term “dropsy,” which was formerly used to denote the condition now known as edema (or oedema). _I’ve broken four or five plates since I started work.
 I guess I’ve got a bad case of the dropsy today._
 __case the joint__ :three::hammer: (casing the joint)
 __cash cow__ A product or business that always makes a lot of profit.